sanG-github/nimble-devops-ic-infrastructure/.github/wiki/Architecture-Documentation.md

 ## Required Hardware

 The infrastructure is hosted on AWS and relies on various AWS services, including ECS with Fargate launch type, RDS, and ElastiCache.
-Migrating to a different cloud provider is possible, thanks to Terraform's flexibility.

 ### RDS Instance Type